nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

 **Figure: MultiThread Scheduler Activity Diagram**

-As depicted in the diagram, when an entity reaches WAIT\_EVENT state, it’s moved to a queue where they wait to receive event done notification.
+As depicted in the diagram, when an entity reaches the ``WAIT\_EVENT`` state, it's moved to a queue where they wait to receive event done notification.
 The asynchronous event handler thread is responsible for moving entities to the dispatcher upon receiving event done notification.
-The dispatcher thread also maintains a running count of the number of entities in READY, WAIT\_EVENT and WAIT\_TIME states and uses these statistics to check if the scheduler has reached a deadlock.
-The scheduler also needs a clock component to keep track of time and it is configured using the clock parameter.
+The dispatcher thread also maintains a running count of the number of entities in ``READY``, ``WAIT\_EVENT`` and ``WAIT\_TIME`` states, and uses these statistics to check if the scheduler has reached a deadlock.
+The scheduler also needs a clock component to keep track of time and it is configured using the ``clock`` parameter.

-MultiThread scheduler is more resource efficient compared to the Greedy Scheduler and does not incur any additional overhead for constantly polling the states of scheduling terms.
+The MultiThread Scheduler is more resource efficient compared to the Greedy Scheduler, and does not incur any additional overhead for constantly polling the states of scheduling terms.
-The check\_recession\_period\_ms parameter can be used to configure the time interval the scheduler must wait to poll the state of entities which are in WAIT state.
+The ``check\_recession\_period\_ms`` parameter can be used to configure the time interval the scheduler must wait to poll the state of entities which are in the ``WAIT`` state.

 Multithread Scheduler Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The multithread scheduler takes in the following parameters from the
+The Multithread Scheduler takes in the following parameters from the configuration file:
-configuration file

 .. csv-table::
     :header: Parameter name, Description